NebraLtd/Smart-LoRa-Gateway/Documentation/Nebra-Smart-Gateway-Datasheet-manual.md

 In the first section click Flash from file, then navigate to the location of where you downloaded the image from the previous step and select it.

+Now in the middle section we should see it indicate that the compute module is booting up.

+### 2.3 - SSH Setup

+As standard SSH is disabled for security reasons and for a majority of users SSH shouldn't need to be enabled.
+However if you wish to enable it you can do the following.

+1. Open your favourite text editor to create an empty file.
+2. Go to save the file with it remaining empty.
+3. Navigate to the Boot Partition of the SD Card or EMMC (Usually the only drive shown on windows).
+4. Name the file "ssh" with no file endings and then save it to the partition.

+SSH Should now automatically start on boot, note you must change the password for security.

 ## Chapter 3 - Hardware Assembly
 ### 2.0 Preliminary Steps